smoluck/SMONSTER_DOC/docs/source/updatelog.rst

 **CAD**

+• New Commands:

-• Added CAD Fix Rotation Transform Order Cmd to convert all Rotation Transforms from "n" order to XYZ Order without loosing the item Position / Rotation in space.
+  • CAD Fix Rotation Transform Order Cmd to convert all Rotation Transforms from "n" order to XYZ Order without loosing the item Position / Rotation in space.

 • MergeCoplanar Poly Forms in Context Menu.
 • Bugfix on CAD IsolateItemAndInstances.
 Now works in all conditions (From Selected (Meshes) or (Meshes + Instances) or (Instances)).

 **GAME CONTENT**

+• New Commands:

-• Added a "set VertexNormal" Command in Item / Viewport Context Menu.
+  • Set VertexNormal Command in Item / Viewport Context Menu.
-• Added Unbevel Ring by Convergence Script in Edge Context Menu.
+  • Unbevel Ring by Convergence Script in Edge Context Menu.

 • Changed Color Scheme of Workplane color on SMO 3D ColorScheme preset.